 The local Central Epidemic Command Center (CECC) is running a pretty efficient campaign on TV and through ads on the street to educate the population about the basic rules to follow to live with COVID-19.
 If you are curious, here are a few videos that I was able to find in English that we’ve seen on TV:

-Coronavirus tips for grocery shopping (in English)
+- Tips for grocery shopping

 8 – Following the rules